 On January 23, 2015, we acquired an 84-bed assisted living facility in Front Royal, Virginia ("Loving Arms") for a total purchase price of \$14.3 million, which was funded through cash on hand plus a collateralized loan as described in Note 8.
-Loving Arms is leased to an affiliate of Meridian Senior Living, LLC under a 15-year triple net lease.
+Loving Arms is leased under a 15-year triple net lease.